dpkshetty/TEST-SalesEnablement-PowerVS-L3/docs/Part 5/02 Access-instance.md

 Use the ```ssh -i ssh_private_key.pem UserName@IPaddress``` command to connect to the other servers.
 Be sure to replace **UserName** with the **UserName** field found in the TechZone reservation, and **IPaddress** with the instance's public IP address from the preceding table.

+!!! note "Access to IBM i VSI"

     At this time, this environment does not allow users to access the VSI running IBM i.
 IBM i access is typically done using a terminal emulator and would require additional software and setup.
 If you need to demonstrate accessing an IBM i system, you will need to provision an instance in an IBM Cloud account where you have full access.